hoho/dosido/nodejs/doc/api/addons.md

-# Addons
+# C++ Addons

-Node.js Addons are dynamically-linked shared objects, written in C or C++, that can be loaded into Node.js using the [`require()`][require] function, and used just as if they were an ordinary Node.js module.
+Node.js Addons are dynamically-linked shared objects, written in C++, that can be loaded into Node.js using the [`require()`][require] function, and used just as if they were an ordinary Node.js module.
 They are used primarily to provide an interface between JavaScript running in Node.js and C/C++ libraries.